pedronauck/micro-router/README.md

 ### `async/await`

-You can use an async function as your handler:
+You can use your handler as an async function:

 ```js
 const { send } = require('micro')